moovatom/moovatom-api-ruby-library/README.md

 # Action Methods

-The MoovEngine class has six methods that have been designed to interact directly with the RESTful API implemented by Moovatom's servers:
+The MoovEngine class has seven methods that have been designed to interact directly with the RESTful API implemented by Moovatom's servers:

 1. `get_details()` will return details about an encoded video
 2. `get_status()` will return the status of a video (e.g. - whether or not encoding has completed)
 3. `encode()` will start a new encoding job
 4. `cancel()` will cancel an __unfinished__ encoding job
-5. `cancel()` will delete an __finished__ encoding job
+5. `delete()` will delete a __finished__ encoding job
 6. `edit_player()` changes the attributes of your video's online player
+7. `media_search()` returns videos based on the search terms you've provided

 Each of these methods are almost identical.
 They all accept a hash/block argument syntax similar to the initialize method.
 The main difference is that the action methods will accept only one hash and a block.
 This allows you to easily reuse a MoovEngine object to request information about different videos.
-The six action methods are able to be used and reused because they share a method that handles the heavy lifting when building and sending the request to Moovatom: `send_request()`.
+The seven action methods are able to be used and reused because they share a method that handles the heavy lifting when building and sending the request to Moovatom: `send_request()`.
 The `send_request()` method takes every instance variable (including player attributes) and creates a hash of the key/value attributes for your video.
 It then uses the `@format` and `@action` instance variables to build and POST the appropriate request to the Moovatom servers.
 If the response is successful it will parse it into either JSON or XML and store it in the `@response` instance variable.
 If the response is anything other than "200 OK" the raw Net::HTTPResponse object will be passed through and stored in `@response`.
 This allows you and your app to determine how best to handle the specific error response.

 For more specific information about the Moovatom API please see the [documentation](http://moovatom.com/support/v2/api.html).